Mandatory Player Assessments

 - No parents, coaches or spectators will be allowed to enter the facility.

-- All players must sign up in advance.
+- All players must sign up in advance (link to be sent out to registered players in January)

-- Players must sign up in their designated division (for example: do not sign up your Major’s player in the 9/10s section).
+- Players must sign up in their designated division (for example: do not sign up your 11 year old in the Minors’ section).

 - If you have multiple children registered, we apologize but we cannot accommodate players at different levels to be assessed at the same time.